How to use this website

 Preparation of this accessibility statement

 This statement was prepared on 16 August 2023.
-It was last reviewed on 16 August 2023.
-This website was last tested on 16 August 2023.
-The test was carried out by The Communications team.
+It was last reviewed on 16 August 2025.
+This website was last tested on 16 August 2025.
+The test was carried out by The Communications team at Maidstone and Tunbridge Wells NHS Trust.
+New content is checked against the Web Content Accessibility Guidelines (WCAG) 2.1 as it is published.

 - Home: https://www.mtw.nhs.uk/